fwbrasil/activate/docs/persistence-context.md

 To use Activate, first you have to define a Persistence Context.
 It coordinates all the persistence needs, like transactions and the persistence lifecycle of entities.

-Important: The context definition must be declared in a base package of the entities and migrations packages.
+**Important**: The context definition must be declared in a base package of the entities and migrations packages.
 Example: com.app.myContext for com.app.model.MyEntity

 Context must be a singleton, so it makes sense declare it as “object”.
 The name must be unique.